nothingstopsme/BT_BCM_COMBO/README.md

    CONFIG_BCM_COMBO_LINE_DISCIPLINE=y
    CONFIG_BCM_COMBO_V4L2_FM=y
    ```
-   are included in the configuration
+   are included in the configuration.

-5. Perform the kernel/module build as desired
+5. Perform the kernel/module build as desired.

 ## Diagram
 Please be cognizant of the requirement that these drivers have to collaborate with other modules/userspace apps to become fully functional.
 As an illustration, below is a simple diagram showing all components involved in my setup targeting lineage-18.1 OS: \